eashanchawla/ML-Learn/Python/process/README.md

 - **Single process**: Refers to a single instance of the Python interpreter.

-### In Python
-- Single process refers to a single instance of the python interpreter

 ## Subprocess
-- This module allows us to execute, manage additional processes, like running python scripts, running other applications (like ffmpeg).

-- This module allows us to execute, manage additional processes, like running Python scripts or other applications (like ffmpeg).
+- This module allows us to execute and manage additional processes, like running Python scripts or other applications (like ffmpeg).

+## Learning Path

+1. **basic_subprocess.py**: Introduction to subprocess.run() for executing simple commands.
+2. **handle_output_error.py**: Capturing both stdout and stderr from a subprocess.
+3. **subprocess_stdout.py**: Focusing on capturing and handling stdout.
+4. **subprocess_stderr.py**: Focusing on capturing and handling stderr.
+5. **subprocess_pipe.py**: Using subprocess to create pipes between commands.
+6. **subprocess_ffmpeg_mic.py**: Advanced usage with ffmpeg to capture audio and use threading.Queue.

+Each file builds on the concepts of the previous ones, gradually introducing more complex subprocess operations.